International

 The business will actively not accept high-risk clients that are identified as follows:

-• Clients with larger one-off transactions, or a number of transactions carried out by the same customer within a short space of time.
+• Clients with larger one-off transactions, or several transactions carried out by the same customer within a short space of time.

 • Clients with complex business ownership structures with the potential to conceal underlying beneficiaries.